 Welcome to our sixth instalment of A Taste of Transcona.
 We are going through the cookbook edition of the Transcona News from 1964, one recipe at a time.
-Since Wednesday was Eat Your Jello Day, what a better way to celebrate than to share a recipe of Jello Cheesecake!
+Since Wednesday was Eat Your Jello Day, what better way to celebrate than to share a recipe for Jello Cheesecake!
 Read on to find out how it went.

 I'm not much of a baker, so I chose a recipe that I definitely couldn't screw up or burn.